 I was so wrong.
 I genuinely don’t recall what she noticed or why.
 Maybe it was just a mother’s intuition, or maybe it was the curious incident of the disappearing oranges.
 More likely, it was my possession of the birds nest which she banned me from retrieving, knowing I wouldn’t dare disobey her and scale the tree.
 I don’t know for sure, all I know is that my mother was soon angrily demanding to know exactly what happened when she left me unattended.

 I wanted to say something so badly but the words choked at my throat.
-By the time I finally worked up my courage, it was too late to say anything as I found myself being dragged by the wrist over to the man’s property.
-Knocking on the backdoor sharply, in short staccato beats, my mother stood up taller and took a deep breath as she prepared to use her broken English to stand up for her daughter.
-All I could do was stare in horror and watch the eruption.
+By the time I finally worked up my courage, it was too late as I found myself being dragged by the wrist over to the nice man’s property.
+Knocking on the backdoor sharply, in short staccato beats, my mother stood up taller, all 5 foot 3 of her, and took a deep breath as she prepared to use her broken English to stand up for her daughter.
+All I could do was stare in horror and watch the scene unfold.

 After what felt like a million years, a grumpy lady in her pyjamas (presumably the man’s wife) opened the door.
 Looking us up and down, she had every right to be wary of intruders to her home, especially from her garden.
 She stood silently, as my mother delivered her rant, interjecting ever so often to refute something she said or just to tell her that the man wasn’t to blame for this incident because he wasn’t right in the head.